FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/making-sure-your-auth-system-scales.md

 One of the most common performance optimizations you might be able to make in web applications is to cache your user session data.
 Almost every HTTP request to a typical web application will need to verify that a valid session for the user exists.

 Out-of-the-box web frameworks usually store user session data in a database.
-While database scalability optimizations will help (like read replicas and sharding), using a dedicated caching technology can significantly increase the performance of fetching user session data on every HTTP request.
+While database scalability optimizations will help (like the aforementioned read replicas and sharding), using a dedicated caching technology can significantly increase the performance of fetching user session data.

-[Redis](https://redis.io/) is a fantastic technology that’s often used as a distributed cache for solving issues like this.
+[Redis](https://redis.io/) is a fantastic technology that's often used as a distributed cache for solving issues like this.

 {% include _image.liquid src="/assets/img/advice/auth-system-scale/user-session-cache.png" alt="In-memory key-value database used to store user sessions" class="img-fluid" figure=false %}

 By caching user sessions in this way, you can reduce the overall load of the primary database and/or server that houses your authentication data (e.g., password hashes).
-If your authentication, for example, is housed as a microservice, then this technique could have a large impact on how well your authentication system can scale.
+If your authentication, for example, is a microservice, then this technique could have a large impact on how well your authentication system can scale.

 ### Auth Tokens

 One of the challenges mentioned earlier in this article was around microservices having to ensure that any given request is authorized to perform the requested operation.
-The same would apply to any type of distributed system that’s using the same distributed authentication/authorization HTTP service.
+The same would apply to any type of distributed system that's using the same distributed authentication/authorization HTTP service.

 The main issue is that your authorization service becomes a bottleneck.
 Everyone needs to send an HTTP request to this service to verify its own external requests coming in.
 What if there was a way you could verify that the request was authorized without having to make all those extra HTTP requests?

-Digitally signed tokens such as [JWTs](https://jwt.io/) can be verified by backend server code without communicating with the auth system.
+Digitally signed tokens such as [JWTs](/learn/expert-advice/tokens/) can be verified by backend server code without communicating with the auth system.
 By using a private/public key or a secret, you can enable various services to verify a given token within the same process and avoid those extra network hops.

 One way to do this is to create a shared code library that can run in-process and verify incoming JWT tokens.